IFP School has adapted its graduate programs to the changes under way in the mobility and transport sector.

 - An M2 master’s program : Electrification of Automotive Propulsion (EPA) in partnership with ENS Cachan within Paris-Saclay University

-- A new specialized master’s program (for professionals): Combustion, Electric and Hybrid Powertrains, with two IC-Hybrid & Hybrid-Electric options, operated in partnership with IFP Training.
+- A new Advanced-master degree® program (for professionals): Combustion, Electric and Hybrid Powertrains, with two IC-Hybrid & Hybrid-Electric options, operated in partnership with IFP Training.

 The MOT & PWT programs, which have a similar content but are taught in different languages, have been repositioned.
 The focus has been placed on their differentiation and complementarity.
 It was decided that the share of teaching hours dedicated to hybridization and electrification would be the same and would represent around 50% of modules.
 Differentiation thus relates to content excluding electrification.